Dankwansere/aop-routing/README.md

  ```

- 2. Below example will make the decorator subscribe to the **AopNavigator object** returned from the targetted method and use the **destinationPage** property value to perform
+ 2. Below example will make the decorator subscribe to the **AopNavigator object** returned from the targeted method and use the **destinationPage** property value to perform
  imperative routing.

  ```